 Thieves can open credit card accounts in your name, fail to pay bills and hurt your credit.
 By changing your billing address, you may never know that your account is being charged.
 Utilities, wireless, cable and heating accounts can be opened using your information.
 Thieves can create fake checks using your name, write illegitimate checks or duplicate your ATM card.
 Some thieves may even take out loans in your name.
 Fake IDs can be made using the thief’s picture with your information.
 Vehicles and houses are not to be discounted; they can be rented in your name, and thieves can obtain jobs using your Social Security number.

-Civil laws include credit laws used to protect consumers; the Fair Credit Reporting Act; the Fair Credit Billing Act; and many others.
+Other civil laws that could be involved as a result of identity theft, include credit laws used to protect consumers; the Fair Credit Reporting Act; the Fair Credit Billing Act; and many others.

 There are some ways you can protect yourself from identity theft.